Periodic table: Electron configurations

-The order of subshell filling
+Order of subshell filling

 The sequence in which the subshells are filled is given in most cases by the Aufbau principle, also known as the Madelung or Klechkovsky rule (after Erwin Madelung and Vsevolod Klechkovsky respectively).
 This rule was first observed empirically by Madelung, and Klechkovsky and later authors gave it theoretical justification.
 The shells overlap in energies, and the Madelung rule specifies the sequence of filling according to: